Six ways to avoid being young and in debt

 Here are some tips for keeping your head above water, and building a savings plan:

-Pay on time.
-This is a critically important factor in maintaining a good credit score.
+Consistent, on-time payments are essential for rebuilding or maintaining good credit.
 It is especially important if you’re planning to purchase a home, finance a car, or apply for a small-business loan in the future.

 After organizing your loan repayments, try to put aside a small amount every month for emergencies.
-It’s important to have cash at hand just in case.
+Aim for three to six months of living expenses saved in a fluid, accessible account.

 If your company offers a 401(k) savings plan, enroll.
 You don’t have to contribute the maximum, but if you don’t contribute at least enough to get the company’s match (if it offers one) you’re leaving money on the table.

 Save early, save often.
-Take advantage of the long-time horizon for your money to grow.
+Take advantage of the long-time horizon for your money to grow by investing your money for the long-term.
 You have decades ahead of you.
-Starting today means that you have time to weather ups and downs in the market, and you can take advantage of compounded interest.
-And, if you’re considering life insurance, it may be in your best interest to purchase while you're young and healthy.
+Plus, starting early gives your investments time to grow via compounding interest.
+And, if you’re considering life insurance, it may be in your best interest to purchase while you’re young and healthy.

 If you pass away, your loved ones may be responsible for paying off your debt.
 You can protect them by purchasing group term life insurance through your professional association.
 Since the cost of life insurance is often highly overestimated, you may be surprised to see what the rates are.
 Ask us about how group term life insurance can provide options including features, costs, eligibility, renewability, and exclusions.